mirage/mirage-www/src/tmpl/wiki/hello-world.md

 `register`ing our unikernel entry point (`main`) with a name (`"noop"` in this case) to be used when we build our unikernel.

-Building our unikernel is then simply a matter of evaluating its configuration:
+Building our unikernel is then simply a matter of:
+1. Evaluating its configuration:

 ```bash
 $ cd tutorial/noop